MattisLind/SPACEWAR/README.md

 15616:	BR 15600
 ```

 Then when I had installed the correct hardware and patched the source to use AR11 it still failed.
 Then I discovered that the stackpointer is initialized with the SPCWAR symbol.
 Meaning that it grows downwards from that point.
-Not having the SPCWAR module as the first module when then be a problem since the stack will overwrite the code.
+Not having the SPCWAR module as the first module will then be a problem since the stack will overwrite the code.
 I.e. The SPCWAR module has to be the first module and the POINT module has to be that last module.
 Otherwise the order is of no importance.

 ## Adaptations to the AR11